 Across the pond are Tim Rogers of Spirit of the Seventies in the UK, Winston Yeh of Rough Crafts in Taiwan, and the legendary Wrenchmonkees crew in Copenhagen: Nicholas Bech and Per Nielsen.

 Onto the questions:

-What advice would you give to anyone considering a career as a builder?
+What advice would you give to anyone considering a career as a custom motorcycle builder?

 Pollock: Like anything else, start with the basics by working on bikes at a shop.
 It’s tough to start out just “building custom bikes” when the basic engineering, parts location, tuning—not to mention making a bike ridable and safe—is where a bike build really should start.